Fraunhofer-AISEC/omejdn-server/README.md

 under the hood to support research projects.
 It is **NOT** a production grade solution and should not be used as such.

+Before updating, please take a look at `release_notes.md` to see if an update requires manual intervention.

 ## Table of Contents

 - [Supported Standards](#spec)